 Faculty of Social Sciences

-This course offers the opportunity to immerse yourself in established and emergent ideas and debates around the most pressing sociological challenges in the social world.
+Our Sociology MA offers the opportunity to delve into established and emergent ideas in sociology and into debates about the most pressing sociological challenges in today’s social world.

 The course is driven by the research of academics on the masters team, with a mix of core and optional modules designed exclusively for masters students.
-In your core modules, you will cover topics including advanced sociological thinking, engaging current sociology, and advanced qualitative and quantitative methods.
+In your core modules, you'll pursue debates in current sociology, engage with advanced social and sociological theory, and explore advanced qualitative and/or quantitative research methods.

-You can also explore areas of sociological research that interest you through a range of optional modules.
-These are likely to include the sociologies of digital worlds; intimacies and everyday life; social division and interaction; and advanced qualitative or quantitative methods.
+You'll also explore areas of sociological research that interest you through a range of optional modules.
+These are likely to include: the sociologies of digital worlds; intimacies and everyday life; genders and sexualities; and advanced qualitative or quantitative methods.